EHDEN/CatalogueExport/README.md

 Support
 =======
-We use the <a href="https://github.com/EHDEN/CatalogueExport/issues">GitHub issue tracker</a> for all questions/comments/bugs/issues/enhancements.
+We use the <a href="https://github.com/EHDEN/CatalogueExport/issues">GitHub issue tracker</a> to report bugs.

+Use the [discussion section](https://github.com/EHDEN/CatalogueExport/discussions/12) for question/new ideas etc.

 [Package Manual](https://github.com/EHDEN/CatalogueExport/raw/master/extras/CatalogueExport.pdf)

-## Project status: Beta
+## Project status: Alpha
-The tool is currently under development and **should not be used yet**.
+The tool is currently being tested by a selected group of data custodians.

 ## License